-We have audited the internal control over financial reporting of ScanSource, Inc. (a South Carolina corporation) and subsidiaries (the "Company") as of June 30, 2014, based on criteria established in the 1992 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
+We have audited the internal control over financial reporting of ScanSource, Inc. (a South Carolina corporation) and subsidiaries (the "Company") as of June 30, 2015, based on criteria established in the 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting ("Management's Report").
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.
+Our audit of, and opinion on, the Company's internal control over financial reporting does not include the internal control over financial reporting of Imago Group plc ("Imago") and Intersmart Comerico Importaxao Exportaco de Equipamentos Electronicos, S.A. ("Network1"), two wholly-owned subsidiaries, whose financial statements reflect total combined assets and revenues constituting 15 percent and 6 percent, respectively, of the related consolidated financial statement amounts as of and for the year ended June 30, 2015.
+As indicated in Management's Report, Imago and Network1 were acquired during the year ended June 30, 2015.
+Management's assertion on the effectiveness of the Company's internal control over financial reporting of Imago and Network1.